irahorecka/gardenofrecipes/recipes/md/peanut-butter-rice-krispie-squares.md

 # Peanut Butter Rice Krispie Squares

-These were brought to our school reunion and were great
+These were brought to our school reunion and were great.

 ## Ingredients